 In the first phase, District staff will deploy low cost sensors to areas previously identified in Element 8.
 The first phase helps fulfill one of the objectives of the community monitoring program: to help increase awareness, education, and outreach efforts on air pollution.
 It will also help in the initial monitoring effort and identify areas with elevated pollution levels.
-Four low-cost sensors were deployed on June 20 and 24, 2019, and deployment of all monitors for Phase 1 is expected to be completed by the end of Springsummer 2020.
+Four low-cost sensors were deployed on June 20 and 24, 2019, and deployment of all monitors for Phase 1 is expected to be completed by the end of Spring 2020.

 In order to deploy a sensor, staff must communicate with the landowner of each candidate site well in advance to secure a lease or memorandum of understanding (MOU), which may require one or more months to complete.
 Upon the completion of a lease/MOU agreement, District staff will install a low-cost sensor.
 Deployment sites for Phase 1 will be semi-permanent, meaning the sensors are expected to remain in place for at least a year.
 While the monitors can be removed and installed at other locations, the low-cost sensors will largely remain static so that an air pollution trend can be established.
-Note that Element 9 of the CAMP (Quality Control Procedures) requires the low-cost sensors to be collocated with existing FRM/FEM designated monitors for at least seven days and recommends colocation for 14 days.
-The District will also collocate a Clarity Node and an Aeroqual AQY 1 with FRM/FEM designated monitors while low-cost monitors are deployed in the field.
+Note that Element 9 of the CAMP (Quality Control Procedures) requires the low-cost sensors to be collocated with existing FRM/FEM monitors for at least seven days and recommends colocation for 14 days.